Mangopay/api-docs/page/6_dashboard.md

 ## How to access your MANGOPAY Dashboard
 **STEP 1.
 Ask for your access**
 * Go on [this link for a PRODUCTION ACCOUNT](https://api.mangopay.com/authorize?response_type=code&client_id=mangoapps&redirect_uri=https://dashboard.mangopay.com/Authorize/SignIn) or on [this link for SANDBOX ACCOUNT (test environment)](https://api.sandbox.mangopay.com/authorize?response_type=code&client_id=mangoapps&redirect_uri=https://dashboard.sandbox.mangopay.com/Authorize/SignIn)
-* Clic on « Create an access » button.
+* Clic on "Create an access" button.
 * Enter your application’s ClientId and the email (you should already have created an account)

 You will then receive an email with a dedicated access